-Within the last few decades the number and complexity of clinical trials has increased considerably, not only across the industry but within individual companies.
+Within the last few decades the number and complexity of clinical trials has increased considerably, not only across the industry but also within individual companies.
 With this increase comes the enhanced pressure of effectively monitoring these trials.

 A variety of approaches can be used by sponsors to ensure monitoring obligations are fulfilled.
-Traditionally, this has involved on-site visits where monitors are required to check a high percentage of the data entered on the case report forms (CRF) against source, to ensure that the protocol is deployed correctly, and adverse events reported appropriately.
-The size, complexity and number of clinical trials mean that complete on-site monitoring is becoming an ineffective, expensive and inefficient process.
-However, effective monitoring is critical for the protection of subjects and the integrity of the data produced, meaning that on-site monitoring is still required by regulation for critical study parameters.
-Remote monitoring is seen as an acceptable addition to the process.
-To use remote monitoring effectively, a risk assessment must be performed and included in the monitoring plan prior to the start of any clinical programme and adapted as the programme evolves.
+Traditionally, this has involved on-site visits where monitors are required to check a high percentage of the data entered on the case report forms (CRFs) against source, to ensure that the protocol is deployed correctly, and the trial is conducted as per Good Clinical Practices and applicable regulatory requirements.
+This has often involved 100% source data verification (SDV).
+The size, complexity and number of modern clinical trials mean that complete on-site monitoring is becoming an ineffective, expensive and inefficient process.
+Sponsors sending clinical research associates (CRAs) to sites ,to perform 100% SDV, results in large travel costs that a pharmaceutical company has to add to its budget or a full service Clinical Research Organization (CRO) adds on as a pass-through cost.

 A monitoring risk assessment is required to ensure:

 The risk assessment should be used to define the required level of on-site and remote monitoring: